SumsarMlohne/gambit-challenge/README.md

 table.tsx

 # Solution
-Based on the documentation and researching the topic online i came to the conclusion that the numbers given were 16bit integers.
+The numbers given in the text file are 16 bit integers.
-These then needed to be converted to their respective types as per the documentation.
+These needed to be converted to their respective types as per the documentation.
 Given that the data is a text file i first needed to convert the string given to a more usable format.
 I created a function (txtDataToObjArray in dataActions.tsx) that took this string and turned it into an array of objects, with an id and a value.
 Ex. {id: 1, value: 2443}
 Then this array gets passed to a function that parses and converts the data with helper functions (parseData)